CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 long it takes to display and run the animation from the first frame to the last frame.
 The times printed out are in seconds.

+## <a name="run"></a> How to Compare

+We used a bit of script in `demoUI/motion.cpp` to pause the animation at specific frame You can uncomment the line between 328 and 338 start with //Pause at specific frames to take snapshot.
+But make sure when you want to compare the time, just comment those line.

 ## <a name="references"></a>References